yeslogic/prince-docs/docs/graphics.md

 Images
 ------

-Prince supports JPEG, PNG, TIFF and GIF images as well as [Scalable Vector Graphics (SVG)](#scalable-vector-graphics-svg).
+Prince supports JPEG, PNG, TIFF, GIF and WebP images as well as [Scalable Vector Graphics (SVG)](#scalable-vector-graphics-svg).

 Images can be included in XHTML and DocBook documents using the appropriate image elements, which are pre-defined in the default style sheets.